nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

   <div class="col-md-12 col-sm-12">
     <div class="card card-left-border shadow-sm mb-2 fs-sm">
       <div class="card-body">
-      <p class="card-text"><strong> Why is coastal flooding risk increasing? </strong>One reason is that as the ocean warms, it takes up more space.
+      <p class="card-text"><strong> Why is coastal flooding risk increasing? </strong> As the global average temperature rises, glaciers and sea ice are melting, adding more water to the ocean.
+The ocean is also absorbing heat, making it take up more space.
 It's the same effect that happens when you can’t remove your ring in the summer because your fingers swell in the hot temperatures.
-As the global average temperature rises, the ocean absorbs heat and warms.
-When it expands, we get storm surges that are higher than average.
-The melting of glaciers is also adding water to the ocean, causing the sea levels to rise. </p>
+As the ocean expands from these, and other factors, we get storm surges that are higher than average. </p>
       </div>
     </div>
   </div>